Law databases include primary (legislation and case law) and secondary (dictionary, encyclopaedia, book and journal) sources of legal information.

 Legislation is the laws created by Parliament, and it includes Statutes or Acts of Parliament, and Statutory Instruments.
 Printed legislation including Statutes at Large, Acts and Ordinances of the Interregnum, Law Reports Statutes, Public General Acts and Measures and Current Law Statutes Annotated are available from shelf mark 41 P 22 on the 4th floor of the library.

-Lexis+ UK and Westlaw Edge UK
+Lexis+ UK and Westlaw UK

 The best legislation databases are Lexis+ UK and Westlaw Edge UK.
 Both contain the full amended and consolidated text of in-force Statutes and Statutory Instruments.
 Both include commencement information, annotated notes and citation services, with cross-references to related information.